A Function-Centric Perspective on Flat and Sharp Minima: Sharpness, Generalisation and Reliability-Related Evaluations

+Beyond the generalisation properties of a neural network, there are several additional quantities of interest that are relevant to reliable and safe deployment.
+In this section, we provide the reliability-related metrics used in this study to examine how minima geometry relates to broader model behaviour.

-\paragraph{Calibration:} Calibration measures how well a model's predicted confidence aligns with its true likelihood of correctness.
-Deep networks, including ResNets, have been shown to be systematically overconfident~\citep{guo2017calibration}, reducing trust in their predictions.
+\textit{Calibration:} Calibration measures how well a model's predicted confidence aligns with its empirical likelihood of correctness.
+Deep neural networks, including ResNets, have been shown to be systematically overconfident~\citep{guo2017calibration}, reducing trust in their predictions.
 We measure calibration using Expected Calibration Error (ECE)~\citep{guo2017calibration}, where lower values indicate better calibration and higher trustworthiness.
+To compute Expected Calibration Error (ECE), we use the Lighting AI Pytorch Metrics implementation of Multiclass Calibration Error following~\cite{kumar2019verified}.\footnote{Calibration error documentation from Lighting AI: \url{https://lightning.ai/docs/torchmetrics/stable/classification/calibration_error.html} }